-We want to send a huge thank you to all who made the event possible – the wonderful stewards, volunteers, staff, sponsors, and attendees!
-Thanks to all of you, the night was full of great energy and enthusiasm to transform our community food systems and build cross-cultural collaborations.
+We want to send a huge thank you to all the wonderful people who made the event possible – stewards, volunteers, staff, sponsors, and attendees!
+Thanks to all of you, the night was full of creative energy, tenacity, enthusiasm to transform our community food systems and build cross-cultural alliances for agroecology.

 We heard thought-provoking responses from our panel of women leaders on questions such as: In your work and experience, what challenges have you encountered around patriarchy in food systems?
 How can we creatively dismantle patriarchy for current and future generations?
 Panelists also gave insight into what types of local and national policies would begin to address racial and gender inequity in access to land, resources and capital.
 They spoke to citizen engagement and direct action that could lead to the changing of political will.
 These powerful women also reflected on the question: How do you personally regenerate, cultivate a sense of balance, groundedness and well-being in the midst of actions and work that can be at different moments both life-affirming and overwhelming?